-The iron and steel sector is the principal source of B[a]P emissions from UK industry.
-The iron and steel BREF was adopted in March 2012 with compliance required within 4 years of adoption, i.e. by March 2016.
-The BREF does not contain BAT or BAT-AELs for the reduction of B[a]P or PAH emissions.
-However, it does contain stringent requirements for iron and steel works to significantly reduce their fugitive emissions of a variety of pollutants.
+The iron and steel (IS) sector is the principal source of B[a]P emissions.
+The IS BREF was published in March 2012, therefore such installations were required to comply with new requirements within 4 years of adoption.
+The IS BREF contains stringent requirements for iron and steel works to significantly reduce their fugitive emissions of a variety of pollutants.
 This includes PAHs due to unintended escape from an industrial process or location, often from unknown/unmitigated routes or sources.

-The Environment Agency (EA), the regulator in England, and Natural Resources Wales (NRW) the regulator in Wales expected the operators of iron and steel works to improve their operations, and where required, technically upgrade their facilities by 8th March 2016 to relevant BAT Conclusions 2012/135/EU published on 8th March 2012, also set out in the sector BREF.
-Any plans to refurbish or replace existing coke ovens to achieve the required reductions would require large-scale financial and technical investment by site operators and therefore not all would be able to make the requisite changes by this deadline.
-The IED (2010/75/EU) allows for the application of derogations under Article 15(3) from BAT Conclusion BAT- Associated Emissions Limits (AELs) that contribute meeting B[a]P target values where costs outweigh the environmental benefits.
-There are no BAT-AELs specific to B[a]P emissions.
-As a result, the EA considered and granted applications from operators for specific temporary time-limited derogations from the IED and BREF BAT conclusions for the relevant sites.
-The relevant derogated BAT Conclusions (49, 50, &51) for the Coke Ovens for Scunthorpe Steelworks are until March 2024.
-This was to allow them more time to make the necessary upgrades to their facilities in a sustainable manner, to ensure the achievement of the environmental and human health benefits delivered by reducing B[a]P emissions as soon as possible by applying BAT
+The respective Regulators (the Environment Agency (EA) in England and Natural Resources Wales (NRW) in Wales expected operators to comply with the new BATC, and where required, technically upgrade their facilities by 8th March 2016.
+However, plans to refurbish or replace existing coke ovens to achieve the required reductions would require large-scale financial and technical investment, therefore, some site operators were unable to make the requisite changes by this deadline.

+Article 15(4) of the IED allows for the application of derogations from BATC-AELs that contribute meeting B[a]P target values where costs outweigh the environmental benefits.
+However, no BAT-AELs specific to B[a]P emissions were contained within the IS BRef, therefore, the EA considered and granted applications from various operators for specific temporary time-limited derogations for a number of sites.
+The relevant derogated BAT Conclusions (49, 50, & 51) for the Coke Ovens for Scunthorpe Steelworks was granted until March 2024 to allow the operator more time to make the necessary upgrades to their facilities in a sustainable manner, and to ensure the achievement of the environmental and human health benefits delivered by reducing B[a]P emissions as soon as possible by applying BAT.

-In the Yorkshire and Humberside region, the closure of Dawes Lane Coke Ovens in March 2016 meant the time-limited Derogations and it associated Emissions Limits stopped applying.
-This closure and subsequent improvement works at Appleby Coke Ovens has had a significant effect on lowering B[a]P emissions during 2017 and 2018.
-EA had placed in the February 2016 reviewed EPR permit, conditions on emissions limits linked to relevant BAT Conclusions as set out in the sector BREF and on developing an Air Quality Management Plan to prevent and minimise PAH B[a]P emissions.
-EA have also annually inspected the Appleby coke oven battery and coke oven by-products plant improvements, recovery plan and related works.
-Significant rebuilding of ACO slot ovens within the four Battery's and associated recovery works has been done and continues.
-Similarly, regulatory compliance improvements and works on the Iron Ore preparation sinter plant particulate emissions has been carried out that indirectly affect B[a]P emissions.
-The IED approach takes account of not entailing excessive cost to an Operator within the definition of BAT.
-Given this, it is not an Emission Limit, but a Target Value as set out by EU Directive 2004/107/EC that aims to improve and maintain air quality.
+In the Yorkshire and Humberside region, Dawes Lane Coke Ovens closed in March 2016.
+This closure, and the subsequent improvement works at Appleby Coke Ovens (ACO) (where EA placed conditions on emission limits linked to the relevant BATCs, and development of an Air Quality Management Plan to prevent and minimise PAH B[a]P emissions) has had a significant effect on lowering B[a]P emissions since 2017.
+EA have annually inspected and reviewed the Appleby plant improvements, recovery plan and related works, where significant rebuilding of ACO has been and continues to be undertaken.
+Similarly, regulatory compliance improvements and works on the Iron Ore preparation sinter plant particulate emissions, has also been carried out that indirectly affect B[a]P emissions.

+In essence, the IED takes into account disproportionately higher costs to an Operator within the definition of BAT.
+Given this, it is not an Emission Limit, but a Target Value set out by EU Directive 2004/107/EC that aims to improve and maintain air quality.
 NRW has also agreed a programme of works with relevant site operators to ensure compliance with relevant BAT-AELs that affect B[a]P emissions.
-Both approaches by the two Regulatory bodies will deliver the required environmental improvement without imposing an unreasonable burden on industry.
+These approaches by the two Regulatory bodies will deliver the required environmental improvement without imposing an unreasonable burden on industry.